Timeseries

 Returns

-A JSON String representing the time series
+A JSON String representing the series

 Return type